We love food. LOVE it!

 Each type of diet claims health benefits, such as weight loss, lowering inflammation, and reducing the risk of chronic conditions such as cardiovascular disease, type 2 diabetes, and even cancer.

-However, the authors note that rigorous, unbiased, long-term trials comparing any of the above do not exist.
+However, the authors note that rigorous, unbiased, long-term trials comparing any of the above dietary patterns do not exist.
 And to undertake such a trial would be really difficult!

 Therefore, can we even say what type of diet is best for health?